theodore-norvell/the-teaching-machine-and-webwriter/trunk/tmWebAPI/documentation/WebAPI.md

 ```

 [Implementation Note: These states are stored in the RTMs evaluator object (which in
 turn, keeps them in its virtual machine state object.)
-However NO_EVALUATOR can not be
+However `NO_EVALUATOR` can not be
 stored in the evaluator object since there isn't one.
 In the TMBigApplet, the
-NO_EVALUATOR state is represented by the evaluator pointer being null.]
+`NO_EVALUATOR` state is represented by the evaluator pointer being null.]

 The "status" field of the response will usually hold one of the above states.
 It will be the state of the RTM after the request has been processed.
 For example
-a "go" request might start with the RTM in the READY state and end with it being
+a "go" request might start with the RTM in the `READY` state and end with it being
-in the EXECUTION_COMPLETE state.
+in the `EXECUTION_COMPLETE` state.
 In this case the "status" field of the response
-would be EXECUTION_COMPLETE.
+would be `EXECUTION_COMPLETE`.

 However there are a few cases where it does not make sense for the response
 to contain the state of the RTM.
 For these cases, there are some additional values